kmwangemi/myportfolio/readme.md

-PETER KIMELI | Fullstack Software Developer
+# PETER KIMELI | Fullstack Software Developer
+# Computer Science Professional

 Hello and welcome to the code for my personal site!
 I've made it public so you can get a sense of how I go about as Fullstack Software Developer.